 A healthy baby goat is filled with personality.
 From playing and jumping to kicking up their hooves, they bring fun and laughter to your farm.
 This entertainment hinges on their first feeding.

 Colostrum, the first milk a doe produces after she gives birth, is key to giving a baby goat a strong, healthy start.
 Since baby goats are born without immunity, goat colostrum helps provide immune protection until their immune system is fully functional.
 It provides important antibodies the doe is unable to pass on during pregnancy.

-“The body of a newborn kid is uniquely suited to absorb these antibodies into the bloodstream via the intestines — but only in the first 24 hours of life.
+“The body of a newborn kid is uniquely suited to absorb these antibodies within the first couple hours after birth.
 Absorption of these critical antibodies helps set the stage for a healthy, playful life,” says Julian (Skip) Olson, DVM, technical services manager for Milk Products.

 Here are five keys to goat colostrum success: